VP54/data_mole_task/readme.md

 ## Logic
 I have built simple FastAPI backend which add data to the database as needed and returns data needed for analysis.
 The criteria, which the app adheres to can be described as follows:
-1. Check if the repository_name is already in database
+1. User sends requests with data parameter
-    i. in that case you should only retrieve new records otherwise, download whole data from the API (Why to download whole data for new repository? -> I have assumed that the users would also like to be able to see the history and in real case for example agriculture sensors, vendors or ML team would want data for other usage (BI, ML, Data Analysis etc.))
+    i. for every repository name app checks if data is already in databaes if it is, it only retrieves new records otherwise, downloads whole data from the API
+    (Why to download whole data for new repository? -> I have assumed that the users would also like to be able to see the history and in real case for example agriculture sensors, vendors or ML team would want data for other usage (BI, ML, Data Analysis etc.))
-2. The app also checks rate limits as the app could potentially make more requests than permitted, resulting in connection errors from Streamline.
+3. The app also checks rate limits as the app could potentially make more requests than permitted.
     That is why this app checks requests left, stops if needed, and waits until it can start to request data again.
-(When not requesting data, data refreshing is done from database to ensure that the app is running.
-This approach could be useful for instance if we had multiple users with their own apps contribution to the database.
-There cannot be duplicates as the app filters them out).

-3. UI is created simply with interactive tables in streamline.
-Why is that?
-Streamline is straightforward, lightweight, yet powerful library to crate PoC / simple product webpages.
+(One improvement could be that only getting data from github will stop but user can still get data from database (I have developed it when using Streamlit for UI, but that deviated from task description so changed it back to adhere to more normal REST API))

 ## Other possible solutions:
 1. If we considered not caring about storing the data, production costs and some efficiency could be improved by not using the database at all.
 Given some simple heuristic for refreshing data we can query maximally 500 data entries per requests, which is simultaneously the max amount from task definition, by simply querying the data and passing it to the UI, we can remove the step of writing and reading the data from database.
 For repositories, that have not been tracked recently, but have been in past, we could (given we can query maximally 500 events) simply query the data from the API and behave as if they were never considered.
 Not needing to host Database, we could lower our service costs, maintenance costs and improve development speed somewhere, where its needed more.